Tyler Stephenson Player Props: Reds vs. Dodgers

-The Cincinnati Reds, including Tyler Stephenson (.179 batting average in his past 10 games), take on starting pitcher Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Friday at 10:10 PM ET.
+The Cincinnati Reds, including Tyler Stephenson (.241 slugging percentage in past 10 games, including zero home run), take on starter Emmet Sheehan and the Los Angeles Dodgers at Dodger Stadium, Saturday at 9:10 PM ET.

+He had a one-hit showing in his previous game (1-for-3) against the Dodgers.

 Tyler Stephenson Game Info & Props vs. the Dodgers